MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/MEASUREMENT/README.md

 # Link to CommonDataModel
 - [MEASUREMENT](https://github.com/OHDSI/CommonDataModel/wiki/MEASUREMENT)

+# You must filter your queries with data types !

 # Source Tables

 - when measures are mapped to standard concepts (SMOMED) measurement_concept_id != 0